 Most drug testing procedures test for the presence of (or a predetermined concentration of) medical marijuana in your system.
 Anything taken in the last 1 to 30 days (1 day for saliva, 4 days for urine, and about 30 days for blood).
 Arguably, this may be a good thing for the most addictive and destructive drugs, but many states now have laws legalizing the use of marijuana for medical.
 Should employees have to refrain from using their medication outside of work hours?
 What if there are no performance issues with this employee?
-In California, the courts have so far said that employers do have the right to drug test without the presence of performance issues and terminate employees that test positive for banned substances even if they have a recommendation for medical marijuana.
+In California, the courts have so far said that employers have the right to drug test without the presence of performance issues and terminate employees that test positive for banned substances even if they have a recommendation for medical marijuana.

 A market for products to assist with false negative test results exists.